Lui5380s/Lui5380s/README.md

 # 👋 Hey there, I’m Luis!

 🚀 **Data Scientist @ HUK-COBURG** (Working Student)
-I love wrangling data, uncovering insights, and building cool things (sometimes with too much coffee).
+I love turning messy data into insights — and building cool things (usually over too much coffee).

 ## 🐍 My Main Tools
 - **Python** is my go-to, but I’m not afraid to dabble in *anything*—from Linux wizardry to C++ adventures and beyond.